dotink/sage/external/docs/classes/Dotink/Sage/TokenParser/TokenLicense.md

 #### <span style="color:#3e6a6e;">validate()</span>

-Validates that the copyright value looks OK
+Validates that the value for the token looks OK

 ###### Parameters